dwyl/learn-tape/README.md

 Follow these steps to run `Tape` tests in the browser:

-1. You'll have to bundle up your test files so that the browser can read them.
+1. You'll have to bundle up your test files so that the browser can read them. <br />
-We have chosen to use [`browserify`](https://www.npmjs.com/package/browserify) to do this. **(other module bundlers are available)**.
-You'll need to install it globally to access the commands that come with it.
+We have chosen to use [`browserify`](https://www.npmjs.com/package/browserify) to do this. (_other module bundlers are available_).  <br />
+You'll need to install it globally to access the commands that come with it. <br />
 Enter the following command into the command line:
 `npm install browserify --save-dev`

 2. Next you have to bundle your test files.
 Run the following browserify
 command:
 `node_modules/.bin/browserify test/*.js > lib/bundle.js`

 3. Create a `test.html` file that can hold your bundle:
 `touch lib/test.html`

 4. Add your test script to your newly created `test.html`:
 `echo '<script src="bundle.js"></script>' > lib/test.html`

 5. Copy the full path of your `test.html` file and then paste it into your browser.
 Open up the developer console and you should see something that looks
 like: